digital-asset/ex-tutorial-nodejs/README.md

 #### Why subscribing from the beginning and not simply _tailing_ the transactions?

 Purely for educational purposes: in the end, the application will _tail_ the transaction stream.
-For now, we'll subscribe from the beginning to make sure the application can read its own transaction, so that you can more easily observe the behavior of creating a contract and observing that same event.
+For now, the app subscribes from the beginning to make sure it can read the events it causes, so that you can more easily observe the contract creation.

 ---